-To address the continued and exponential growth of Phragmites in aquatic areas in Rondeau Provincial Park and the Long Point region, the ministry submitted an application to Health Canada's Pest Management Regulatory Agency for an Emergency Use Registration to allow for aerial and ground application of an herbicide (active ingredient glyphosate).
-Aerial herbicide application by helicopter is the preferred method to access the remote and sensitive terrain at the majority of sites at Rondeau and Long Point.
-It can be used safely and is the most efficient method of treating infestations far from roads, trails, and on otherwise un-drivable terrain.
+In 2016, to address the continued and exponential growth of Phragmites in wet areas in Rondeau Provincial Park and the Long Point region, the ministry was approved by Health Canada's Pest Management Regulatory Agency for an Emergency Registration as a pilot project to allow for aerial and ground application of an herbicide (active ingredient glyphosate).
+In September 2016, aerial herbicide application by helicopter was the primary method of application to access the remote and sensitive terrain at the majority of sites at Rondeau and Long Point.
+Aerial application is safe and effective as well as the most efficient method of treating large infestations far from roads, trails, and on otherwise un-drivable terrain.

-In August 2015, ministry staff completed project requirements under both the Ministry of Natural Resources and Forestry's Class Environmental Assessment for Resource Stewardship and Facility Development and the Class Environmental Assessment for Provincial Parks and Conservation Reserves.
-In June 2016, the Ministry of Natural Resources and Forestry received approval from Health Canada's Pest Management Regulatory Agency for an emergency use registration of glyphosate to treat Phragmites within shoreline and wetland habitats at Rondeau Provincial Park and at specific sites in the Long Point region as part of a pilot project.
-Implementation of the pilot project is scheduled to occur between September 1 and October 31, 2016.
+In August 2015, ministry staff completed project requirements under both the Ministry of Natural Resources and Forestry's Class Environmental Assessment for Resource Stewardship and Facility Development and the Class Environmental Assessment for Provincial Parks and Conservation Reserves